 The Lion in Your Living Room casts new light on how our feline friends perceive the world.
-From the latest genetic research, to the physics of the cats’ tongue, these most popular of pets are revealed, as you have never seen them before.
-We travel from North America, to Europe and the Mid-East in order to uncover new insights into this familiar, yet most mysterious animal.
+From the latest genetic research, to the physics of the cats’ tongue, these most popular of pets are revealed as you have never seen them before.
+We travel from North America to Europe and the Middle East to uncover new insights into this familiar yet mysterious animal.

-Just how much is the domestic cat different from its wild relative?
+Just how different is the domestic cat from its wild relative?
 Listen to The Taming of the Cat on Quirks and Quarks online.

 We discover that the cats’ elegant walk may end up being less efficient than the gait of some goofy dog.
-But what it lacks in efficiency it makes up in other attributes.
-Powerful, little animals they’re capable of jumping five times their height – imagine what that would mean in the next Olympics if a two metre tall high jumper leapt ten metres into the air.
-And not only do they (almost) always land on their feet, there are documented cases of cats falling many stories and walking away virtually unscathed.
+But what a cat lacks in efficiency it makes up in other attributes.
+Small yet powerful, they’re capable of jumping five times their height — imagine what that would mean in the Olympics if a two-metre-tall high jumper leapt 10 metres into the air.
+And not only do they (almost) always land on their feet, there are documented cases of cats falling many storeys and walking away virtually unscathed.
 The way they do this is astonishing.

-They can be found in almost every part of the globe from jungle to desert and of course in our cities.
+They can be found in almost every part of the globe from jungle to the desert and, of course, in our cities.
 Until recently it was believed that various wild cats gave rise to different breeds of domestic cat.
-Recent DNA analysis by Professor Carlos Driscoll and his colleagues have shown that in fact, all domestic cats, whatever their breed and wherever they live, are descended from one single subspecies of wildcat.
+Recent DNA analysis by Professor Carlos Driscoll and his colleagues have shown that, in fact, all domestic cats, whatever their breed and wherever they live, are descended from one single subspecies of wildcat.

-It’s usually been assumed that we domesticated cats in order to protect our grain from mice and rats but Driscoll presents a much more surprising story of their journey from wild forest hunter, to the urban kitty that might be purring away on your lap.
+It’s usually been assumed that we domesticated cats in order to protect our grain from mice and rats, but Driscoll presents a much more surprising story of their journey from wild forest hunter to the urban kitty purring away on your lap.

 "People love cats.
 I don’t think people know why, they just do."